kaust-library-systems/vm_lab/README.md

 # VM Lab

-Creating and managing a test environment with virtual machines (VMs).
+Creating and managing a test or a development environment with virtual machines (VMs).
 The machines are created and provisioned using [Vagrant](https://www.vagrantup.com/), and for the configuration we will use [Anbible](https://www.ansible.com/).

 ## Vagrant

 The operating system used for this laboratory is [Debian 12](https://www.debian.org/) packaged as a Vagrant Box [Bookworm 64 bit](https://app.vagrantup.com/debian/boxes/bookworm64), because it's similar, but much lighter than Ubuntu.

+Everything starts with a `Vagrantfile`.
+The  `Vagrantfile` describes the virtual machines that will be used in the project.
+There can be only one `Vagrantfile` per project.
 The Vagrant file defines a basic VM with 1GB of memory and 2 CPUs.
 With this simple configuration we can start the VM:

 ```
 vagrant up